Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Health" is unpredictable

-The job market is another example of how forecasting is difficult.
+The job market is another example of the difficulty of forecasting.
 Job growth must now be viewed in the context of an expanding labor force.
-In 2019, the economy added an average of 22,000 new jobs per month, and the unemployment rate remained stable.
+In 2019, the economy added an average of 22,000 new jobs per month, and the unemployment rate was stable.
 Last year, Canada added about 36,000 new jobs per month, but unemployment continued to rise.

-If growth slows in 2024, economists predict that Canada's unemployment rate could rise to 6.7% by the end of the year, a rise that would represent the largest deterioration in labor market conditions among G7 countries.
+If growth slows in 2024, economists predict Canada's unemployment rate could rise to 6.7% by the end of the year, a rise that would represent the biggest deterioration in labor market conditions among G7 countries.

-Unemployment increases of that size typically coincide with recessions.
-But analysts say Canada will likely add jobs in 2024.
+A rise in unemployment of that size typically coincides with a recession.
+But analysts say Canada will likely add jobs by 2024.
 It's the growth in the workforce that will drive the rate higher.

-Marion is one of many economists who say the influx of people into Canada is masking underlying weakness in the country’s economy.
-Adjusted for population, Canada’s economy hasn’t grown since the second quarter of 2022, after the Bank of Canada began raising interest rates.
-Per capita GDP, a measure of living standards, fell to 2017 levels last year.
+Mr. Marion is one of many economists who say the influx of people into Canada is masking underlying weakness in the country’s economy.
+Adjusted for population, Canada’s economy hasn’t grown since the second quarter of 2022, the year after the Bank of Canada began raising interest rates.
+GDP per capita last year, a measure of living standards, fell to 2017 levels.

-Randall Bartlet, chief economist at Desjardins Group, said population growth is distorting everything and it's really hard to understand the "health" of the Canadian economy at this point.
+Desjardins Group chief economist Randall Bartlet said population growth is distorting things and it's really hard to understand the "health" of the Canadian economy at this point.

-There are suggestions that a mild recession will occur in the first half of this year, but in per capita terms, Canada has been in recession for some time.
+There are suggestions that a mild recession is coming in the first half of this year, but in per capita terms, Canada has been in recession for some time.

-Relying more on labour rather than capital investment also continues to pose risks to Canada's productivity, which has declined for six consecutive quarters, and is a source of criticism for Prime Minister Justin Trudeau's government.
+Relying more on labor rather than capital investment also continues to pose risks to Canada's productivity, which has fallen for six consecutive quarters, and is a source of criticism for Prime Minister Justin Trudeau's government.

-Part of the problem, says Bank of Montreal strategist Benjamin Reitzes, is that the Canadian government is not prepared for the influx.
+Bank of Montreal strategist Benjamin Reitzes says part of the problem is that the Canadian government is not prepared for the influx.
 There is not enough investment in all types and levels of infrastructure, and that could be a drag on productivity overall.

 (according to Financial Post)